Anambra govt commences construction of general hospital at Umueze Anam - Vanguard News Nigeria

 The commissioner said he would also make a case for the dilapidated one at Umuoba Abegbu to be refurbished.

-Dr Akabuike, who urged health workers, Presidents’-Generals, and community leaders of various communities to sensitise their communities to assess health institutions where they would be diagnosed of any health challenges.
+Akabuike, urged health workers and community leaders of various communities to sensitise their communities to make use of health institutions.

 “This is to enable appropriate drugs to be administered to them.”